phoenix-chronobiology/phoenix-chronobiology.github.io/README.md

 ### Static site generator

 **MkDocs** is a static site generator that is geared toward building project documentation.
-Source files are written primarily in [Markdown :link:](https://www.markdownguide.org), and configured with a single YAML configuration file
+Source files are written primarily in [Markdown](https://www.markdownguide.org), and configured with a single YAML configuration file

 This site uses Markdown, HTML and cascading style sheets.

-For full documentation, visit [mkdocs.org :link:](https://www.mkdocs.org).
+For full documentation, visit [mkdocs.org](https://www.mkdocs.org).

 ### Commands